CBIIT/KDS/README.md

-# This is the trail version of KDS (KinaseDrugSelectivity) software for review purpose.
+# This is the trial version of KDS (KinaseDrugSelectivity) cross-platform software for review.
 # The full version will be released soon.

-Installation:
+Description:

+    KDS software shows the structural features in the kinase drug pockets that may distinguish one kinase from all others in the human kinome that may benefit the design of the kinase drugs with desired selectivity.
+    It is developed by using the Unity (Unity 2021.3.8f1).
+The 3D assets in the software are generated by Blender 3.1 (python 3.10.2) and PyMol (2.5.2). @ Mingzhen Zhang 09/12/2022

+    KDS has three scenes:
+      1. Splash screen with Login panel. [animation & network initialization]
+      2. Kinase scene showing the binary networks of protein kinases. [real-time visulazation & analysis]
+      3. Network scene providing the interface to introduce mutations. [data interface & update network]

+Installation (trial version):

   For Windows:

-      1 Download and unzip the compressed file "Windows_KDS_MingzhenZhang.zip"
+      1 Download and unzip the compressed file "windows_KDS_MingzhenZhang_trial.zip"

-      2 Run the executable file in "yourLocation/windows_KDS_MingzhenZhang/KDS_MingzhenZhang.exe"
+      2 Run the executable file in "...yourLocation/windows_KDS_MingzhenZhang_trial/KDS_MingzhenZhang.exe"

   For Mac OS:

-      1 Download and run the executable file "macOS_KDS_MingzhenZhang.app"
+      1 Download and run the executable file "...yourLocation/macOS_KDS_MingzhenZhang_trial.app"

+  For login:

+      The default username is "KDS"

+      The default password is "KDS"

+Please contact mingzhen.zhang@nih.gov if you have any questions.